 The update may take an hour or two but it’s only a one time process.
 Autel support is top notch so you won’t be on your own if there’s ever an issue with your new OBD2 scanner.

-The BlueDriver Bluetooth OBD2 scan tool is head and shoulders above others.
+The BlueDriver is one of the most popular Bluetooth diagnostic scan tools out there.
 Designed in Canada (made in China), it’s compatible with iPhones, iPads, and Android devices, you don’t have to worry about it not working with your smartphone or tablet (unless you use a Windows phone).

 What differentiates this app from others is the Repair Report which takes an error codes, interprets them, and actually shows you possible causes and potential fixes.
 This takes it above and beyond the standard “read code” and “erase code” features of basic code readers.